 It’s also crucial to check the manufacturer’s warranty and product support before buying a monitor.
-You might have to install special drivers or other software to get your screen working properly, so be sure that the manufacturer has a good support team in place.
+In addition, you might have to install special drivers or other software to get your screen working correctly, so be sure that the manufacturer has a good support team in place.

 QHD is becoming the new affordable standard in the coming years, and that’s great!
 Better graphics means even greater appeal for gamers, old and new.
-It’s worth making sure QHD is supported the next time you buy a monitor.
+So it’s worth making sure QHD is supported the next time you buy a monitor.

 The only important thing is that your graphics card plays along.
-If you don’t have a 4K graphics card yet, this would be the first step to enjoy Quad HD.
+If you don’t have a 4K graphics card yet, this would be the first step to enjoying Quad HD.

 If you have a question about the post or pro gaming in general, write to us: firstname.lastname@example.org.